 However, another strategy that businesses may opt for is a currency swap.
 A currency swap involves two parties exchanging equal amounts of money denominated in different currencies for a set period.

-This exchange aims to help each party meet its financing needs in the respective currency without going through the foreign exchange market, which can be costly and risky due to fluctuating exchange rates.
+This exchange aims to help each party meet its financing needs in the parties exchange respective currency without going through the foreign exchange market, which can be costly and risky due to fluctuating exchange rates.

-Currency swaps enable businesses to mitigate their foreign currency exposure by locking in a fixed exchange rate, allowing them to plan and budget more effectively.
+Currency swaps enable businesses to mitigate their foreign currency exposure by locking funds in a fixed exchange rate, allowing them to plan and budget more effectively.

 This strategy is particularly useful when dealing with currencies with high volatility or limited liquidity on the global forex market.